MultiTonic/thinking-dataset/docs/06_TROUBLESHOOTING.md

 - Check the syntax of your code and ensure it follows the correct Python version you are using.
 - Ensure you are running the code with the correct Python interpreter by verifying the virtual environment is active.

+## Performance Issues

+### Slow Data Processing

+**Problem:** Data processing is taking longer than expected.

+**Solution:**
+- Optimize data processing scripts by using efficient data structures and algorithms.
+- Use `pandas` for data manipulation and take advantage of its vectorized operations.
+- Profile your code to identify bottlenecks and optimize them.

+### High Memory Usage

+**Problem:** The application is using too much memory.

+**Solution:**
+- Optimize memory usage by processing data in chunks or batches.
+- Use memory-efficient data structures and techniques in your code.
+- Monitor memory usage and profile your code to identify and fix memory leaks.

 ## Additional Help

 If you continue to experience issues, consider the following steps:
 - Review the project documentation and setup guides.
 - Check the project's GitHub issues page for similar issues or post a new issue.
 - Reach out to the project maintainers for assistance.
+- Consult online resources and communities for additional support and troubleshooting tips.

+---

+This improved troubleshooting guide includes additional sections on performance issues and provides detailed solutions to common problems you might encounter.
+If there are any further adjustments or additional details needed, feel free to let me know! 😊